LEAP (2013-2017): A Project History, Part II

 LMS archives, SOAS, University of London, 2014.
 Copyright Livingstone Online.
 Creative Commons Attribution-NonCommercial 3.0 Unported

 3. Had We But Time Enough Top ⤴

 The time commitment for LEAP overall and on a week-to-week basis also proved to be much larger than ever anticipated while writing the grant and planning the project.
 Though LEAP team members – paid and volunteer – worked diligently, the scope of the project proved even bigger than initially conceived and required a constant battle against scope creep.

 As a result, the team discovered that for future projects ongoing reviews of all activities to ensure insight into schedule and resource impacts would be essential.
 Moreover, it became apparent that complex aspects of development would be better tackled through a series of sequential grant efforts that enabled the team to "breathe" between phases, a somewhat scaled down approach (particularly in terms of personnel) might not be amiss, and, indeed, such downsizing could be turned to advantage by creating more funding to cover more realistically the time of any given team member.

 Director's note: In August 2017, we will release the final installment of this LEAP history, which will include narratives of a) the project's alpha and beta launches, b) the transition of Livingstone Online from the UCLA Digital Library to the University of Maryland Libraries, and c) development of the formal first edition of Livingstone Online.
 The final installment will also set out additional lessons learned through the project.
-The release will coincide with the publication of a critical edition of Livingstone's final field diaries (1866-73) and the Unyanyembe Journal (1866-72), the last of the scheduled activities for LEAP.
 For now, please read about the beta launch on our Wordpress blog or view our Flickr images from the launch.